atsuhiron/population_distance/README.md

 ```

 ## Mathematics
-The distance is calculated based on the number of operations that match two sets.
+The distance is calculated based on the number of operations that match two populations.
 Specifically, the following three items are considered
-1. Difference in the number of elements
+1. Difference in the number of elements (the number of operation to remove element from larger population)
 1. Euclidean distance of corresponding elements
 1. Difference in the values of the corresponding elements (always 0 in the case of the `Located` class)